rstacruz/lidoc/README.md

 **Lidoc** generates literate programming documentation from your code painlessly.

-It takes any code project and generates documentation from its comments.
+It takes any code project, parses its inline comments, and and generates documentation in the form of a gorgeous-looking, standalone HTML package like this one.

 Lidoc is code-agnostic; it doesn't care about your code at all, just the comments.
 As a result, it supports Python, PHP, Ruby, CoffeeScript, JavaScript,